Hoosat-Oy/hoosat-mo/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![mops](https://oknww-riaaa-aaaam-qaf6a-cai.raw.ic0.app/badge/mops/Hoosat)](https://mops.one/Hoosat)

-Welcome to the `hoosat-mo` project, which provides a Motoko package (`hoosat-mo`) and a canister implementation for interacting with the Hoosat blockchain on the Internet Computer (IC).
+Welcome to the `Hoosat-mo` project, which provides a Motoko package (`Hoosat-mo`) and a canister implementation for interacting with the Hoosat blockchain on the Internet Computer (IC).
 The `Hoosat-mo` package includes modules for generating and decoding Hoosat addresses, calculating signature hashes, building and serializing transactions, and defining common blockchain data structures.
 The `hoosat_ecdsa.mo` canister demonstrates how to use the package to fetch UTXOs, generate addresses, and sign ECDSA-based transactions.

 ## Table of Contents